vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 Mounting existing volumes on containers is subject to the following limitations:

 - vSphere Integrated Containers Engine currently supports mounting a volume on only one container at a time.
-- Docker not support unmounting a volume from a container, whether that container is running or not.
+- Docker does not support unmounting a volume from a container, whether that container is running or not.
 When you mount a volume on a container by using `docker create -v`,  that volume remains mounted on the container until you remove the container.
 When you have removed the container you can mount the volume onto a new container.
-- If you intend to create and mount a volume on one container, remove that container, and then mount the same volume on another container, you must use a named volume.
-You cannot mount an anonymous volume on one container, remove that container, and then mount the anonymous volume on another container.
+- If you intend to create and mount a volume on one container, remove that container, and then mount the same volume on another container, use a named volume.
+It is possible to mount an anonymous volume on one container, remove that container, and then mount the anonymous volume on another container, but it is not recommended to do so.

 The `docker create -v` example below performs the following operations: